DSharpPlus/DSharpPlus/docs/articles/commands_next/help_formatter.md

 title: Help Formatter
 ---

+>[!WARNING]
+> CommandsNext has been replaced by [Commands](xref:articles.commands.introduction).
+Both this article and CommandsNext itself is no longer maintained and may contain outdated information.
+CommandsNext will be deprecated in version 5.1.0 of DSharpPlus.

 ## Custom Help Formatter

 The built-in help command provided by CommandsNext is generated with a *help formatter*.
 This simple mechanism is given